From the Holy Grail to the Holy City

 John Evangelist Walsh in his The Bones of St. Peter provides detailed information of the discovery and the research of the excavations.
 Also, if ever visiting Rome, the scavi tour takes visitors into the excavations of the necropolis and to the tomb of St. Peter.

-The book of Walsh (1927-2015) was published in 1982 and is available on-line.
+The recommended book of Walsh (1927-2015) was published in 1982 and is also available on-line.
 It offers indeed a detailed account of the excavations, but also contradicts some of Saunders' claims.
-Walsh deals with the controversies like a reporter, narrates Kirschbaum's efforts as leading digger like a novelist, and drops a few "bomb shells" here and there without comment.
-This has great entertainment value for friends of detective stories and adds suspense to the final chapter about "The Ancient Silence" where Walsh pretends to support the Vatican's claim that Peter's relics had remained hidden in the ground since before the 4th century.
+Walsh deals with the controversies like a reporter, narrates Kirschbaum's efforts as leading digger like a novelist, and even drops a few "bomb shells" here and there without comment.
+This has great entertainment value for friends of detective stories and adds suspense to the final chapter about "The Ancient Silence" where Walsh pretends to support the Vatican's claim that Peter's relics remained hidden in the ground since before the 4th century.
 It is consistent with his approach that he lets Guarducci represent herself and remains silent about the political career of Monsignor Kaas and intimate friendship with nuncio Pacelli, later pope Pius XII.
-Both supported Pius XI in Germany and the Reichskondordat that facilitated Hitler's rise to power.
-Three of our protagonists were present at the signing at the Vatican, with Kaas on the far left, Pacelli seated in the center, and the future pope Paul VI standing at the far right.
+He supported Pacelli in Germany and arranged the Reichskondordat that facilitated Hitler's rise to power.
+Three of the protagonists were present at its signing at the Vatican, with Kaas at the far left, the future pope Pius XII in the center, and the future pope Paul VI waiting in the wings at the far right.